radupopa2010/portfolio/README.md

 ##  Front End Related Projects

-⋅⋅* some
---*Build a "Finance Calculator" plug-in for existing CRM using HTML, CSS and JavaScript.
+--* Build a "Finance Calculator" plug-in for existing CRM using HTML, CSS and JavaScript.